COMMERCIAL USE AUTHORIZATION

 - National Conditions, Item #9: This authorization may be terminated upon breach of any of the conditions herein or at the discretion of the park area Superintendent.

-• Holder/Owner - a sole proprietorship, partnership, limited partnership, joint venture, or corporation including corporate officers and those shareholders who have a controlling interest in a corporation, which has applied for or received a CUA.
+- Holder/Owner – an individual, sole proprietorship, partnership, limited partnership, joint venture, or corporation, including corporate officers, and those shareholders who have a controlling interest in a corporation, which has applied for or received a CUA.

-- Failure to comply with state or federal law, regulation or administrative action where a link exists between the offense and the business activity authorized, regardless of whether the violation occurred in a unit of the National Park System;
+- Failure to comply with state or federal law, regulation or administrative action where a link exists between the offense and the business activity authorized or to be authorized, regardless of whether the violation occurred in a unit of the National Park System;

 - Violation of 18 U.S.C.
 1001, providing false information to any agency or department of the United States;